SPINAL HEMATOMA

 Nonsurgical treatment options for spinal hematoma may include:

-- Observation: Small, asymptomatic hematomas may be managed conservatively with close observation and monitoring for any worsening symptoms.
+- Observation: Doctors can manage small, asymptomatic hematomas conservatively with close observation and monitoring for any worsening symptoms.

-- Medication: Pain management medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs) or analgesics, may be prescribed to alleviate discomfort associated with the hematoma.
+- Medication: Doctors can prescribe pain management medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs) or analgesics, to alleviate hematoma discomfort.

 - Physical Therapy: Physical therapy exercises and rehabilitation programs may help improve strength, mobility, and function in individuals with residual neurological deficits.